 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
-In Tennessee, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs.
-Foreign-born workers currently make up 7.8 percent of all entrepreneurs in the state, despite comprising just 4.9 percent of Tennessee’s population.
+In Tennessee, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs, with more than 22,000 immigrants owning their own business in the state.

 |People employed by immigrant-owned firms||57,085|

 |Fortune 500 companies in Tennessee founded by immigrants or their children||18.2%|

 Nationally, immigrants earned $1.4 trillion in 2016 and contributed more than $117 billion in state and local taxes, as well as almost $262 billion in federal taxes.
 This left them with more than $1.0 billion in spending power.
 Immigrants in Tennessee play an important role contributing to the state’s economy both as consumers and taxpayers.